kairosity/mp3-snapathon/testing.md

 # Testing the Automated Processes

+## Testing the awards() function
-The awards() function runs automatically on a Sunday evening at 22:00 - obviously to test this, I had to change those settings and run it manually.
+The awards() function runs automatically on a Sunday evening at 22:00 - and for the first tests I decided to change those settings and run it manually.

 Firstly I created a selection of dummy users and for each of them I entered 1 image into a dummy weekly competition.
 I then made each user vote for various images and recorded who voted for which image.
 I created two spreadsheets: one recording what the user actions were and expected results, the other recording the photograph votes received and expected